jtsharma2308/Drug-Monitoring-in-Hospitals/README.md

 The user inquires the Personal Health Record system, based on the role the system provides the information specified by the permissions assigned to the user's role.

-•	Patients have the option to authorize the disclosure of their information…if they disclose...should be visible to everyone inside hospital if not disclosed then to certain doctor only.
+* Patients have the option to authorize the disclosure of their information…if they disclose...should be visible to everyone inside hospital if not disclosed then to certain doctor only.
-•	Log Management: Capture history of Doctors and pharmacist’s activities.
+* Log Management: Capture history of Doctors and pharmacist’s activities.
-•	Authorization failure more than two times blocks the user and its activities and should contact Tier1 analyst for reactivation.
+* Authorization failure more than two times blocks the user and its activities and should contact Tier1 analyst for reactivation.
-•	Tier1 analyst monitors malicious activities and blocks such activities.
+* Tier1 analyst monitors malicious activities and blocks such activities.
-•	When adding a doctor…create access, assign devices and certificate for access for them.
+* When adding a doctor…create access, assign devices and certificate for access for them.
-•	Keep strong password indication and change them regularly notification.
+* Keep strong password indication and change them regularly notification.
-	Minimum password length of 10 characters
-	Require passwords changes every 30 days
-	Inability to reuse the last 10 passwords
-	Utilize 3 out of four special characters such as numbers, lower case letters, upper case letters, or special characters
+* Utilize 3 out of four special characters such as numbers, lower case letters, upper case letters, or special characters
-•	Role based authorization: Based on their functional role, users can view(read), create, update, delete, or act (execute) on information contained in a patient's record.
+* Role based authorization: Based on their functional role, users can view(read), create, update, delete, or act (execute) on information contained in a patient's record.
-•	Context-based Authorization: right granted for a limited period to view those, and only those, records connected to a specific topic of investigation.
+* Context-based Authorization: right granted for a limited period to view those, and only those, records connected to a specific topic of investigation.